Erell Institute

 SEEDS Meetup 2022

 Maria and Doug are the sponsors for the Kansas University Strategies for Ecology Education, Diversity and Sustainability program (SEEDS) chapter.
 We recently had the chance to meet with other chapters from Colorado for a weekend of camping!
 Highlights included visits to Comanche National Grassland, Great Sand Dunes National Park, and TCN Zapata Ranch.
-Thanks to ESA for funding the experience! and to Makenna Orton for organizing everything!!
+Thanks to ESA for funding the experience and to Makenna Orton for organizing everything!